The full list

 + many singles

-The group also backed a popular actor, Franco Franchi in his tours, and appeared in two of his films.
+The group also backed the popular actor Franco Franchi in his tours, and appeared in two of his films.

 PATRIZIO ALLUMINIO